Clynton19860/React-Todo/README.md

+# About

+This was my first react/jsx app I have built, I follow a tutorial for this app.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.